aws/aws-advanced-python-wrapper/docs/development-guide/IntegrationTests.md

 ## Debugging Aurora Integration Tests - Pycharm

+> [!WARNING]\
-> :warning: The integration tests can only be debugged in Pycharm if you are using Pycharm Professional.
+> The integration tests can only be debugged in Pycharm if you are using Pycharm Professional.
 Pycharm
 > Professional can be downloaded separately from Pycharm Community.
 You will either need to get a license or sign up for
-> a
-> temporary trial.
+> a temporary trial.
 If you want to debug the integration tests but cannot get a license, you will need to use VSCode,
-> which
-> does not require a license.
+> which does not require a license.

 1. Follow steps 1-5 from [Run Integration Tests](#running-aurora-integration-tests).
 Make sure you set the DEBUG_ENV environment variable to PYCHARM.